elibroftw/blog.elijahlopez.ca/content/posts/why-monero-is-the-best-crypto-currency.md

 A single Monero seed can have an infinite number of accounts and each account can have an infinite number of subaddresses.
 Instead of subaddresses showing up on the blockchain, a stealth address is created by the sender on the receiver's behalf and shows up on the transaction.
 Each transaction also has 7 other possible signatures (sender's being a stealth address again) and so the sender is protected as well.
 The transaction amount is also unknown to observers.

-Tornado Cash is just a mixer and like all mixer's unless all transactions go through Tornado, ETH with a history dating to a Tornado can be seen as more suspicious than non-Tornado ETH.
+**Tornado Cash is just a mixer and like all mixer's unless all transactions go through Tornado, ETH with a history dating to a Tornado can be seen as more suspicious than non-Tornado ETH.**

+2022/09/29: I was right, this flaw I highlighted is now viciously used to enforce the sanctioning of ETH that has gone through Tornado Cash.

 Ethereum has one thing over Monero which is smart contracts but just because they are called smart, does not mean they are used in a very smart way.
 DAO exploit resulted in a hard fork because it affects the founders, then there's the Polygon exploit, and the Indexed Finance exploit.
 Even after being audited, smart contracts can be exploited.
 DeFi is simply less secure at the moment compared to proprietary banking systems that are at least insured up to $100,000 per person.
 It's open-source minus the community inspection.
 I do hope DeFi improves in the coming years but a question for the reader is why Ethereum and not Solana, Cardano, Stellar?
 Should Ethereum really move away from proof-of-work?
 Let's find out in the next subsection.